 The National Indigenous Peoples Day event at Surrey’s Holland Park is a huge event showcasing First Nations culture and attracting thousands of people.

-It takes place on June 21st each year and is one of the largest events of its kind in the Lower Mainland.
+It takes place on June 21st each year and it’s one of the largest events of its kind in the Lower Mainland.

 National Indigenous Peoples Day in Surrey

 Communities across Canada celebrate National Indigenous Peoples Day on June 21st each year.
 Surrey holds its event at Holland Park which is located across the street from the Central City Shopping Centre at 13428 Old Yale Road.

 In 2020 the festivities were supposed to run from 3:00 until 8:00 pm.
 Unfortunately, the celebrations were cancelled due to the coronavirus pandemic.
 The 2021 edition of the Surrey event took place online on both YouTube and Facebook.

 In 2022 Surrey’s National Indigenous Peoples Day celebrations return on June 21st with in-person activities at Holland Park.

 This year the event runs from 3:00 to 8:00 pm.
 Welcoming ceremonies begin at 4:30 pm, followed by a barbeque at 5:00 pm and closing ceremonies at 7:30 pm.
 Performers in 2022 include The Wild Moccasin Dancers, Stars of the North Drum Group, XiQuelem, JB the First Lady, Métis Jigging and more.